 Registered patients and caregivers can possess no more than 2.5 ounces of cannabis in a 14-day period.
 Patients can also receive cannabis from another qualifying patient.
 Home cultivation is only allowed if there isn’t a dispensary within 25 miles of your home.
 If you qualify, you are allowed to grow up to 12 cannabis plants in an enclosed and locked facility.

 Out-of-State Patients in Arizona for Marijuana

 If you’re visiting Arizona and have a medical card from your state, you will be able to possess and consume medical cannabis, but won’t be able to buy it from a dispensary.
 Arizona dispensaries only sell to medical cardholders who must be Arizona residents.

 Arizona’s stringent medical marijuana laws shouldn’t deter you from registering to become a medical cardholder.
 It’s never been easier to treat your debilitating disease with cannabis, if your doctor approves.
-If you’re interested in learning more about medical marijuana as well as its effects and many uses, sign up for Cannabis Training University’s online cannabis college program today.

 Arizona Marijuana Courses Online